 If you launched your online store and ignored updating and improving your online presence for maximum sales and a top-notch user experience, then you’re leaving money on the virtual table.

 The good news: it’s not too late to improve your efforts — and an SEO audit is a great place to start.
-Here’s an overview of how to perform a proper ecommerce SEO audit — and why it’s worth your time.
+Here’s an overview of how to perform a proper ecommerce SEO audit and why it’s worth your time.

-What an ecommerce SEO audit is
+What is an ecommerce SEO audit?

 An ecommerce SEO audit is an in-depth analysis of your web page content, images, metadata, and other elements to improve your ecommerce company’s SEO efforts.